Bachelor of Science (Mathematics)

-- information security (coding, cryptography)
+- cyber security (coding, cryptography)

-- engineering (fluid mechanics, optimising industrial processes).
+- engineering (fluid mechanics, optimising industrial processes)

-- finding logical and creative solutions
+- finding creative and innovative solutions

 RMIT offers a variety of learning and teaching approaches including lectures, seminars, studios, workshops, presentations, group discussions and syndicate work.
-These are primarily in English.

 You'll have access to online resources through the myRMIT student portal.

 During your second and third year, you'll undertake a placement or a project linked directly to industry.
 Many students are later employed by the organisation with which they do their placement.

 In recent years, industry projects have been arranged with Biarri Optimisation, ORTEC, NAB, Deloitte Australia, Florey Institute of Neuroscience and Mental Health, Victorian Institute of Sport, AFL clubs, Tennis Australia, Bureau of Meteorology, Australian Bureau of Statistics, Crown Melbourne Limited, Police Victoria, Red Cross Blood Bank, and The Smith Family, to name just a few.

 RMIT partners with SAS, a leader in business analytics software.
 Students who complete certain units are eligible to apply for the SAS® Joint Certificate Program (JCP).